Menu

 Building resilient Quantum Networks

-Some components and/or materials may see changes in insertion loss due to temperature fluctuations.
-Despite these challenges, through careful characterisation, network designers can optimise their systems for efficient and reliable transmission of quantum information, laying the groundwork for the development of robust and secure quantum communication infrastructure.
+By meticulously analysing the insertion loss and MFD of quantum-grade components and connectors, network designers can meet the challenges through careful characterisation, optimisation of systems and developing standards for efficient and reliable transmission of quantum information, laying the groundwork for the development of robust and secure quantum communication infrastructure.

 Beyond loss